davidmoten/xuml-tools/README.md

 1. **Only then is the transaction committed**.
 1. If and only if the transaction succeeds the queue of *Signal to other* is processed (the signals are sent).

+### Exception handling ###
+The system should be developed and tested with the aim of no uncaught exceptions being thrown.

+If an exception occurs during the processing of a transaction then
+* The transaction is rolled back
+* An error is optionally written to the application log (not implemented yet)
+* The signal that prompted the exception remains in the persisted signals table and the number of failures of that signal is incremented in the table.
+* Other signals continue processing as normal

+The treatment of failing signals is up to the developer.
+The developer may wish to periodically reprocess the messages in the queue (call Context.sendSignalsInQueue()) and perhaps when the number of failures or time since first failure reaches a certain level some investigative action may be prompted.
+Given that the system was developed to not throw uncaught exceptions it's probable that any failed signal requires investigation on the part of the developer.

 Web Class Diagram Viewer
 ------------------------
 The following examples are based on storing the domain xml and the associated presentation settings on the server.
 To be investigated is the http://www.diagram.ly approach (see this [interview](http://doeswhat.com/2011/04/11/interview-with-david-benson-diagramly/)) where all user data is stored on the client machine and the application does no account management.
 Might be worth pursuing.